 The Breast Implant Working Group’s Breast Implant Black Box Warning

-This black box warning was developed by the Breast Implant Working Group, which consists of Dr. Diana Zuckerman (National Center for Health Research), Dr. Scot Glasberg (American Society of Plastic Surgeons), Dr, Alan Matarasso (also ASPS), Jamee Cook (Breast Implant Victim Advocacy), Raylene Hollrah (Just Call me Ray), and Karuna Jaggar (Breast Cancer Action).
-As individuals, we are urging the FDA to include a black box warning about the risks of cancer and other serious health problems for women considering breast implants.
+This black box warning was developed by the Breast Implant Working Group, which consisted of Dr. Diana Zuckerman (National Center for Health Karuna Jaggar (Breast Cancer Action), Judy Norsigian (Our Bodies Ourselves), Maria Gmitro (Breast Implant Safety Alliance), patient advocate Renee Ridgely, and 2 former presidents of the American Society of Plastic Surgeons.
+We have urged the FDA to include a black box warning about the risks of cancer and other serious health problems for women considering breast implants.

 BLACK BOX WARNING: Breast implants can cause a type of cancer of the immune system called BIA-ALCL (Breast Implant Associated Anaplastic Large Cell Lymphoma).
 People with silicone or saline breast implants have developed this rare disease, which can be deadly if not treated early.
 Almost all women who have developed BIA-ALCL have had textured breast implants or expanders at some point.